lexibank/backstromnorthernpakistan/README.md

 > Backstrom, Peter C. and Radloff, Carla F. (1992): Sociolinguistic Survey of Northern Pakistan, Volume 2.
 Languages of Northern Areas.
 Islamabad: National Institute of Pakistan Studies.

+This dataset is licensed under a CCBY-NC license

 Conceptlists in Concepticon:
 - [Backstrom-1992-210a](https://concepticon.clld.org/contributions/Backstrom-1992-210a)